Party tips to keep you gluten-free and having fun throughout the summer.

 Give the party host a call when you receive the invitation – the sooner, the better.
 If you’re hesitant to call and ask about the menu, try calling to offer to bring your favorite gluten-free dish first.
 Then, if the host tells you not to bring anything, briefly explain your need for a gluten-free diet and politely ask about the menu to determine if any options will be safe for you to eat.

 Eat before the party.

 Eating something before you go to the party or barbecue is a good idea, especially if you are unsure of the options.
 Plus, you’re more likely to make better decisions when you’re not hungry and looking for something to eat quickly.

 Bring an emergency snack.

 Consider bringing a small snack that you can easily fit in a purse or pocket, just in case you find yourself in a pinch.
-Check out Gluten-Free Hot Products for some ideas.
+Check out this selection of Gluten-Free snacks available on Amazon.

 Potential Sources of Gluten